Onkarpk65/devTinder-web/README.md

 - Login and see if user is coming properly in the store.
 - NavBar should update as soon as user logs in
 - Refactor code to add constants file + create a components store
+- You should not be able to access other routes without login
+- If token is not present, redirect user to login page
+-

 - Body
     - NavBar